top of page

 Los Angeles will become both their salvation and their downfall.

-In Book 2, the boys discover a brutal new world on the streets of Los Angeles — one of baking heat, casual violence and hard-won joy among the city’s runaways and outcasts.
+In Book 2 (The City in the Desert), the boys discover a brutal new world on the streets of Los Angeles — one of baking heat, casual violence and hard-won joy among the city’s runaways and outcasts.
 But what begins as an escape, turns into a desperate fight for survival, a fight which will test their loyalty, courage, and even their understanding of what it means to be alive.
 For as the two boys navigate LA’s treacherous criminal underworld, they’re aided by an unlikely crew of allies, including a trainee journalist, a Russian street kid, a Hollywood actress, a millionaire entrepreneur, and their two new friends, a couple of sixteen-year-old runaway pickpockets from Texas.
 Together, while searching for the family, safety, and home they’ve always longed for, the boys navigate LA’s hazardous maze of slums, chop-shops, clubs, beaches and penthouses, all while confronting addiction, starvation, hostile gangs, deranged film stars, horrifying prophetic visions, and their own traumatic pasts.

-“I think every book should take risks, and be experimental to a certain
+“I think every book should take risks, and be experimental to a certain extent, and if you're not, then you're letting the form down.”

 - Hanya Yanagihara, author of A Little Life.